skuzzle/jeve/README.md

 If you want to customize the process of event dispatching, you can create your own `EventProvider` by extending `AbstractEventProvider` and overriding the `dispatch(Class, Event, BiConsumer, ExceptionCallback)` method.
-Within that method you can use `EventProvider.getListeners` to get a collection of all registered listeners for a specified class.
+Within that method you can use `EventProvider.listeners()` to get a stream of all registered listeners for a specified class.

 # Tests